callarelli93/ArticlesWordAnalysis/README.md

 # ArticlesWordAnalysis
-A class to read html articles and analyse the word frequency
+A class to read html articles and analyse the word frequencies.